SadYuyuko/Search-Engine-Result-Hider/README.en.md

 [中文](README.md) | [English](README.en.md)
 This script is trying to replicate the functionality of uBlacklist on mobile browsers that only support script installation.
 It also works on desktop browsers or mobile browsers with extension support, though [uBlacklist](https://addons.mozilla.org/zh-CN/firefox/addon/ublacklist) is the preferred option in those environments.

-Supports Bing, Google, and DuckDuckGo, with potential support for more search engines in the future.
+Supports Bing, Google, DuckDuckGo and Yandex, with potential support for more search engines in the future.
 It includes uBlacklist basic rule compatibility as well as regex matching, URL matching, title matching, whitelist matching, and matching against the snippet text of search results.

 **Current Features:**
 - One-click domain blocking via a block button